ruilisi/rails-pangu/README.md

 #### 🚀 Docker

-Docker is a standard containerize solution which is almost used in every team worldwide.
-As a result, a `Dockerfile` and related scripts are provided to help generate a docker image for this project.
+`Dockerfile` and related scripts are provided to generate the docker image for this project.

 The provided docker building solution contains the following optimizations: